matrix-org/eslint-plugin-matrix-org/README.md

 yarn link eslint-config-matrix-org
 ```

-And add any of the following to your eslint:
+And add any of the following to your ESLint config:

-Standard js style
+Standard JS style
 ```js
 {
     extends: [